jomatheux/jomatheux/README.md

 ###

-<p align="left">Computer Science student.
+<p align="left">Computer Science student and Developer.
 Ability to solve problems, quick learning, resilience, commitment, excellent interpersonal skills.
 I look for opportunities to apply and expand my knowledge in a technology company.<br>🎯 Goals: I want to be a renowned Back-End developer.</p>

 ###